Elastic (NYSE:ESTC) Issues FY 2022 Earnings Guidance

 Elastic (NYSE:ESTC) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $-0.610-$-0.510 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.600.
 The company issued revenue guidance of $826 million-$832 million, compared to the consensus revenue estimate of $813.74 million.Elastic also updated its Q3 2022 guidance to $-0.240-$-0.200 EPS.

-A number of analysts recently weighed in on the stock.
-Sumitomo Mitsui Financial Group lowered shares of Elastic from an outperform rating to a neutral rating in a research report on Friday, November 19th.
-Barclays upped their target price on shares of Elastic from $185.00 to $200.00 and gave the stock an overweight rating in a research note on Friday, September 17th.
+A number of equities research analysts have issued reports on ESTC shares.
+Barclays increased their target price on shares of Elastic from $185.00 to $200.00 and gave the stock an overweight rating in a research report on Friday, September 17th.
 They noted that the move was a valuation call.
-Royal Bank of Canada upped their target price on shares of Elastic from $194.00 to $200.00 and gave the stock an outperform rating in a research note on Thursday, August 26th.
-Stifel Nicolaus upped their target price on shares of Elastic from $180.00 to $200.00 and gave the stock a buy rating in a research note on Thursday, August 26th.
-Finally, Oppenheimer upped their target price on shares of Elastic from $170.00 to $185.00 and gave the stock an outperform rating in a research note on Thursday, August 26th.
-Three equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, Elastic has a consensus rating of Buy and a consensus price target of $182.37.
+Rosenblatt Securities boosted their price target on shares of Elastic from $180.00 to $185.00 and gave the stock a buy rating in a research note on Thursday, August 26th.
+JPMorgan Chase & Co. upgraded shares of Elastic from a neutral rating to an overweight rating and set a $156.00 price objective for the company in a report on Wednesday.
+Zacks Investment Research upgraded shares of Elastic from a sell rating to a hold rating in a report on Monday, October 25th.
+Finally, Robert W. Baird upped their price target on shares of Elastic from $150.00 to $170.00 and gave the stock a neutral rating in a research report on Thursday, December 2nd.
+Four analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of Buy and an average price target of $182.43.

 Elastic NV engages in the provision of open source search and analytics engine services.
 It offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.
 The firms Elastic Stack product comprises Elasticsearch, a distributed, real-time search and analytics engine, and data store for various types of data, including textual, numerical, geospatial, structured, and unstructured; Kibana, a user interface, management, and configuration interface for the Elastic Stack; Beats, a single-purpose data shippers for sending data from edge machines to Elasticsearch or Logstash; and Logstash, a data processing pipeline for ingesting data into Elasticsearch or other storage systems.